tomasz0705/Crypto_Tracker_App_in-React/README.md

 ## ABOUT CRYPTO TRACKER APP - exam project
 Project was created for users who want to be up to date with crypto currency market stats (crypto current price, market capitalization, price change in percentage / 24h).
-App allows search for cryptocurrencies on home page and also save user crypto transactions that he has made.
+App allows searching for cryptocurrencies on home page and also save user's crypto transactions that he has made.

 Used technologies: HTML5, CSS3, Sass, ReactJS, momentjs